fkrueger/inadyn_selinux/readme.md

 # INSTALLATION via repository
-This git-repo contains the files needed to create accompanying RPM files for CentOS/RHEL8 (el8).
+This git-repo contains the files needed to create accompanying RPM files for CentOS/RHEL8 (el8), but they should work for Fedora, Alma Linux, Rocky Linux, etc. also.

 The compiled SElinux policy module should also work on Fedora, and maybe even earlier versions of CentOS.